glidaa/userscience.org/_links/pledge.md

 ---
-title: Manifesto
+title: Pledge

 ---
-_We believe that understanding users should be approached scientifically._
+_We pledge to seek to understanding users scientifically._

 _That our understanding of the user is a tentative explanation of things; it is made of compelling problems and hypothetical solutions for them._